pexavc/Granite/README.md

   - Allows for a more structured approach in development.
   - Building in a way, that makes context-switching less stressful when coming back to old code.
 - View Library.
 Granite comes with a comprehensive view library (GraniteUI) that can speed up development, offering thought out templates and other UX solutions.
-- Speeds up development to bootstrap ideas and make them production ready.
+- Rapid prototyping, when bootstrapping ideas.
+Simultaneously making them testable and production ready.
   - Neatia as seen below took 2 weeks from the ground-up, to build.
 Given [Third-Party Packages](https://github.com/pexavc/Nea#swift-packages--credits) were used in the process.

 # High Level Overview